-The anti-inflammatory effects of PBM have been proven by Michael Hamblin’s studies, and the treatment improves blood circulation in the body by diminishing the production of inflammatory proteins.
-It can be really beneficial for joint disorders, reducing spinal cord inflammation, traumatic injuries, lung disorders, and the brain.
+The anti-inflammatory effects of PBM have studied by Michael Hamblin.
+This form of treatment improves blood circulation in the body by diminishing the production of inflammatory proteins.
+Therefore, PBM therapy can be beneficial for joint disorders, reducing spinal cord inflammation, traumatic injuries, lung disorders, and the brain.

-According to a research paper in NCBI, PBM therapy is beneficial in reducing acne scars, wrinkles, hypertrophic scars, and burn treatment and healing.
+According to a PBM study from 2014, PBM therapy offers numerous skin-healing properties.
+In fact, numerous celebrities use red light therapy for skincare.
+PBM is beneficial for reducing acne scars, wrinkles, hypertrophic scars, and burn treatment and healing.
 Infrared light can re-energize the skin cells and support collagen production.
-Furthermore, Photobiomodulation therapy also reduces UV damage when used as a precautionary measure or a treatment.
+Furthermore, photobiomodulation therapy also reduces UV damage when used as a precautionary measure or a treatment.

 Oxidative stress happens during the process of the generation of ATP in the cell due to the presence of ROS.
 Typically, reactive oxygen species are required for several chemical reactions in the body and are also responsible for cell death, i.e., apoptosis.
 In a healthy body, antioxidants like glutathione balance out ROS.
 However, when there is excessive stress, the balance can get disturbed and can be harmful to the human body.
 PBM therapy can activate the antioxidants and support the reduction of ROS.

 4. Encourage Energy Production

 PBM light therapy aids in increasing the production of ATP, which provides energy to the body.
 With the increased energy, you feel less tired, accomplish more tasks, and enjoy your life more.
 Also, your body can carry on day-to-day cell repair, cell production, and cell metabolism at a much faster rate.

 5. Faster Healing